North vs Rutledge: TEA Scores, Homes & What to Know

 Ed Neuhaus Ed Neuhaus November 25, 2025 7 min read

-Rutledge Scored 92.
-North Scored 79.
-So Which One Wins?
+Rutledge Scored A. North Scored C. So Which One Wins?

 If you are comparing North Elementary and Rutledge Elementary, the first thing you will probably look at is TEA scores.
 And ok, fair.
-Rutledge Elementary scored 92/100 and North Elementary scored 79/100.
+Rutledge Elementary earned an A and North Elementary earned a C in the 2024-2025 cycle (Texas Tribune Schools Explorer).
 But the real question is what those numbers mean for your daily life and your home value.

 Both schools are part of Leander ISD, and I have shown homes in both zones for years.
-The neighborhoods have their own personality, the price points are similar, and the day to day experience at each campus is its own thing.
+The neighborhoods have their own personality, the price points are not that close, and the day to day experience at each campus is its own thing.
 That matters more than most buyers expect when they first start their search.

 North Elementary vs Rutledge Elementary: Quick Comparison